 Tatiana Calderon Noguera is a Colombian female racing driver who currently serves as a test driver for Sauber F1 Team.
-On her way to Formula 1, Tatiana spent eight seasons in different single-seater competitions, starting with Star Mazda Championship in 2010 and competing in European F3 Open, British and European Formula 3 Championship, MRF Challenge Formula 2000, Euroformula, Formula V8 3.5 and GP3 Series.
+On her way to Formula 1, Tatiana spent nine seasons in different single-seater competitions, starting with Star Mazda Championship in 2010 and competing in European F3 Open, British and European Formula 3 Championship, MRF Challenge Formula 2000, Euroformula, Formula V8 3.5 and GP3 Series.

 Success in kart racing

 Born in March 1993, Tatiana began race karts in 2003 and over the years progressed through the ranks at the national level.
 Tatiana was 2005-2006 Easykart National Championship winner, while during the next season she finished 3rd in the Colombian National Kart Championship.
 She also competed in the Rotax Max Grand Finals in the UAE as the National champion in the Junior Max class and was the only girl in the field.
 She also continued to compete in Stars of Karting in the US.